jeff-adkisson/swe-3313-fall-2023/project/details-requirements.md

 #### Component Percentages

-1. Introduction to Requirements and links to requirements and diagrams - 5%
+1. Introduction to Requirements and links to requirements and diagrams and presentation - 5%
 3. Requirements organized into versions (there is more than one!), milestones, epics and stories - 50%
 4. One use case diagram - 12.5%
 5. One decision table - 12.5%